Benjamin-Halliwell/MR-PMM/README.md

-# Multi-Response Phylogentic Mixed Models
+# Multi-Response Phylogenetic Mixed Models

 This repository pertains to the article "Multi-Response Phylogenetic Mixed Models: Concepts and Application" by Ben Halliwell, Luke A. Yates and Barbara R. Holland